Control Problems with Vanishing Lie Bracket Arising from Complete Odd Circulant Evolutionary Games: The Control Problem and Some General Results

 \section{The Control Problem and Some General Results}

 We now state our control problem of interest:

 where $\mathbf{u}^* = \tfrac{1}{N}\mathbf{1}$.
-Such a problem arises naturally if we consider species interacting in a cyclic manner and $\gamma$ is a costly control mechanism by which an external manager may control species populations.
-In \cite{GB17}, $\gamma$ arises naturally as a tax in a public-goods game, which is shown to be diffeomorphic to a three stragegy cyclic game.
-As in \cite{GB17}, we will show that a quasi-linearization of this control problem has special structure.
-In this case, however, we show this special structure holds for all cyclic games (i.e., for all $N = 2n+1$).
+Such a problem arises naturally if we consider agents interacting in a cyclic manner and $\gamma$ is a costly control mechanism, i.e., a penalty by which a benevolent social planner may control species populations.
+Because such a control mechanism is inefficient, the controller seeks to minimize the penalty while driving the population toward a mixed state.
+As in \cite{GB17}, we will show that a quasi-linearization of this control problem has special structure, and we extend our results to show that this special structure holds for all odd cyclic games (i.e., for all $N = 2n+1$).
 Furthermore, we discuss the limiting behavior of the control as $N$ grows large.
 To do this, we first consider a very general optimal control problem and obtain necessary conditions for simplifying the Euler-Lagrange necessary conditions.
 We then use these simplifications to generalize the results in \cite{GB17}.
+For the interested reader, an overview of optimal control necessary and sufficient conditions can be found in \cite{Mang66,Ki04,Friesz10} with the more modern Geometric Optimal Control found in \cite{SL12}.
+We provide a summary of the elementary results from optimal control theory used in the remainder of this paper in Appendix \ref{sec:OptimalControl}.